knative/docs/docs/help/contributor/style-guide/documenting-code.md

 > Be sure to specify the language your code is in as part of the code block

-> Specify bash for any CLI commands.
+> Specify non-language specific code, like CLI commands, specify ```bash (see below for formatting).

 === ":white_check_mark: Correct"
     ```go